This research brief highlights what we know about HIV and transgender people in the United States.

 Visita aqui para ver este artículo en Español: Las personas transgénero y el VIH: Lo que sabemos

-Recent HIV/AIDS-related blog posts can be read here.
+More on HIV/AIDS-related resources can be read here.

 Despite several years of research on HIV/AIDS and the populations it affects, we know very little about transgender people and HIV.
 In the vast majority of studies, transgender people have only been counted as their sex assigned at birth, which not only discounts their identities, but leaves them relatively invisible to public health officials and advocacy organizations working toward prevention, treatment, and HIV-related health care.